ZZZHANG-jx/DocAligner-Distortion/README.md

 Based on the provided demo sample, the expected dd value should be: 11.049672614844578

+3. Other metrics
+In addition, we provide scripts for other metrics (LD, AD, LiD, MSSSIM, MDSI).
+These scripts have been integrated to avoid redundant flow computations and repeated image loading, resulting in improved computational efficiency.
+You can simply run ```LD_AD_LiD_MSSSIM_MDSI/evaluating.m``` in MATLAB to perform the evaluation.

 ## Citation
 If you are using our code and data, please consider citing our paper.